Russian industry targeted, not consumers, if Biden export curbs imposed | Headlines

 Russian industry targeted, not consumers, if Biden export curbs imposed

-The Biden administration plans to spare everyday Russians from the brunt of U.S. export controls if Russia invades Ukraine, https://www.reuters.com/world/europe/russian-buildup-ukraine-border-includes-blood-wounded-us-officials-say-2022-01-28 and focus on targeting industrial sectors, a White House official said.
-"Key people" will also face "massive sanctions" a top Commerce official said in a separate speech on Friday.
+The Biden administration plans to spare everyday Russians from the brunt of U.S. export controls if Russia invades Ukraine, and focus on targeting industrial sectors, a White House official said.
+"Key people" will also face "massive sanctions," a top Commerce official said in a separate speech on Friday.

-The Biden administration plans to spare everyday Russians from the brunt of U.S. export controls if Russia invades Ukraine, https://www.reuters.com/world/europe/russian-buildup-ukraine-border-includes-blood-wounded-us-officials-say-2022-01-28 and focus on targeting industrial sectors, a White House official said.

-"Key people" will also face "massive sanctions" a top Commerce official said in a separate speech on Friday.
-The comments narrow the scope of potential curbs on imports to Russia that had previously been described as disrupting Russia's economy more broadly, hitting industrial sectors and consumer technologies like smartphones.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)